victortanws/sequences/README.md

 1. Start at the end and make the Answer form work to send the user from `/all_guesses` to `/show_answer` and parrot back the answer they submitted.
 1. Make the Guesses form work to send the user from `/all_guesses` back to `/all_guesses` and parrot back the guess they submitted.
 1. Add some logic to report whether the guess obeyed the rule or not.
 1. What would we need in order to store the history of all past guesses?
+[The ability to write information to disk permanently.](https://guides.firstdraft.com/crud-with-ruby.html)